sabrichu/sabrinaxnine/README.md

 - Midnight Gospel
 - Waking Life
 - Rebecca Solnit's infinite hospital in _A Field Guide to Getting Lost_ ("an interior without an outside")
+- Virigina Woolf's wedge-shaped core of darkness in _To The Lighthouse_